 I will end with this:

 According to Thomas Jefferson: “separation from loved ones mattered little to African Americans.”
-Page 192 The Half Has Never Been told, Edward Batiste
+Page 192 The Half Has Never Been Told: Slavery and the Making of American Capitalism, Edward Batiste

 Yes, he said that.

 There is a story, repeated thousands and thousands of times back in antebellum times, of a child who used to walk to the gates of the plantation every morning expecting to see her mother walking down the path, returning home, and embracing her child.
 But the mother never came, having been sold off by the slave owner for profit.
 Imagine the hole in a five-year-old’s heart, as it stands by the gate, patiently waiting for her mother to appear…and she never does.

 And two hundred years later, we have kids in cages at the border, staring through wire, yearning for their parents to return.
 Imagine the hole in these kids’ hearts.

 Has America not evolved since the antebellum days?
 Have kindness and empathy evaporated or been extinguished in our nation?
 Are we no better than slaveowners from the antebellum period?
 Why does this level of cruelty persist in America?